Song requests, music through your Twitch chat bot

 Adjusting playback for songs in the secondary playlist

-Follow these steps for your «Secondary playlist»
+Follow these steps to adjust the playback position of a song in your «Secondary playlist»

 :